 All photos courtesy of Steve Freihon Photography

-Roosevelt Island’s first hotel will open this summer as part of Cornell University’s new tech campus.
+Roosevelt Island’s first hotel recently opened as part of Cornell University’s new tech campus.
 Graduate Roosevelt Island rises 18 stories, contains 224 rooms, and boasts incredible views of the Manhattan skyline, Queensboro Bridge, and beyond.
-Opening June 1 and currently accepting reservations, the hotel aims to offer a “scholastic retreat” for the Cornell community and New York City visitors.
+The hotel aims to offer a “scholastic retreat” for the Cornell community and New York City visitors, with playful touches like a 12-foot statue of artist Hebru Brantley’s Flyboy in the lobby and neon light fixtures inspired by a Cornell science project in the guest rooms.
+There’s also a ground-level restaurant and an indoor-outdoor rooftop bar and lounge.

 Get the details